Greece set for comeback as tourist destination

 Asia Pacific is seen recording the biggest increase in visitor numbers this year, with growth of between 5 and 6 percent, followed by Africa, where arrivals are expected to increase by between 4 and 6 percent, UNWTO said.

-Last year, emerging market countries attracted 4.1 percent more tourists while their mature counterparts catered for 3.6 percent more travelers, according to UNTWO data.
+Last year, emerging market countries attracted 4.1 percent more tourists while their mature counterparts catered for 3.6 percent more travellers, according to UNTWO data.
+(Editing by Jane Merriman)